Blue mackerel: Human interactions

 The blue mackerel can be flighty and difficult to catch, especially in estuaries and harbors.
-From 300 to 500 million tons of blue mackerel have been caught annually since the mid 1980s, without many fluctuations from month-to-month catches.
 Blue mackerel are caught for both commercial and private use, for food as well as bait for tuna and other fish.

 Blue mackerel are often used as cat food, but are also consumed by humans smoked, grilled, or broiled.
 While easy to fillet and skin, they are difficult to debone, and care must be taken to avoid damaging their soft flesh.
 Blue mackerel are also commonly used as meat binders.
 After being freeze-dried, the protein is extracted and put into other meat products to keep the meat and seasonings bound tightly together, allowing costs to be lowered and enhancing the flavor and texture of the product.

+Local names

+In Japanese, it is known as goma-saba (胡麻鯖 sesame mackerel).

+In New Zealand, it is known by its Māori name tawatawa which is a cognate to kawakawa, kavakava and tavatava which are the respective Hawaiian, Tongan and Samoan names for Euthynnus affinis.